beautiful historic row houses in bed stuy brooklyn

 · · ·

-Best Things to do in Bed Stuy Brooklyn
+Local’s Guide: Best Things to do in Bed Stuy (Brooklyn’s Historic & Culturally Rich Neighborhood!)

 Looking for the best things to do in Bed Stuy, Brooklyn?
 We got you.
 Bed Stuy or Bedford Stuyvesant, is one of the best historic neighborhoods to explore.
 From tree-lined streets filled with beautiful brownstones and the country’s largest concentration of Victorian architecture to being one of the anchors for the Black community of Brooklyn and NYC.